-- Determine which installation type meets your needs. - Familiarize yourself with what a standard deployment consists of and how many nodes you'll need. - Become familiar with fault tolerance and scaling. - Learn about the Cluster DNS name and Cluster certificate.
+- Determine which installation type meets your needs. - Familiarize yourself with what a standard deployment consists of and how many nodes you'll need. - · Become familiar with fault tolerance and scaling. - · Learn about the Cluster DNS name (page 8) and Cluster certificate (page 8) .

-Installation types
+Installation Types

-There are two options when considering how to deploy your product.
+There are two options when considering how to deploy Reflection for the Web.
 Unless you have specific needs that require using the Linux installer, the virtual software appliance is the suggested default approach.

-Choose an installation type

-Table 1-1 Installation types

-Installation Type Description System Requirements Virtual Appliance The virtual appliance is a pre-configured virtual machine that contains everything you need to run the system.
-You deploy the appliance into your virtualization environment using an OVF file, creating as many appliances as needed to meet the demands of your environment.
-Software updates are handled via an easy to use integrated tool that doesn't require reinstalling the appliance itself.
-View System Requirements Linux Installer The Linux installer is a . sh script that installs all of software needed on an existing Linux server of your choice, whether that's a virtual or physical server.
-It should be used when your organization requires a specific Linux distribution or more control of the server environment.
-View System Requirements
+Installation Type Description When to choose System Requirements Virtual Appliance The virtual appliance is a pre-configured virtual machine that contains everything you need to run the system.
+Deploy the appliance The simplest and recommended installation type.
+Choose this option if you: Prefer easy, one- click software View System Requirements (page 11) into your virtualization environment using an OVF file, and create as many appliances as needed to meet the updates.
+Aim to minimize maintenance efforts.
+Have a virtualization demands of your environment. platform that supports OVF (Open Virtualization Format) files.

+Linux InstallerThe Linux installer is a .sh script that installs all of the software needed on an existing Linux server of your choice, whether it's virtual or physical.Choose this option if you:View System Requirements (page 18)Require a specific Linux distribution.Require more control over the operating system, server configuration, and system updates.View System Requirements (page 18)Use a cloud provider that doesn't allow BIOS boot time access; thus the appliance cannot beUse a cloud provider that doesn't allow